 V. COSTS AND PAYMENT TERMS

 Sponsor Board Members must pay the established rate for participation in DMIST annually.
-The established rate for Sponsor Board Members is currently set at $10,000 USD.
-Such rate is subject to change, following consultation with Sponsor Board Members.
+The established rate is subject to change, following consultation with Sponsor Board Members.

 Ambassadors must pay the established rate for participation in DMIST annually.
-The established rate for Ambassadors is currently set at $5,000 USD.
-Such rate is subject to change, following consultation with Ambassadors.
+The established rate is subject to change, following consultation with Ambassadors.

 VI.
 STANDARD SUBMISSION, REVIEW, AND APPROVAL PROCESS